WITH (Common Table Expression)

 In the following example, c1

-represents a Stream over pageviews
+represents a over pageviews

 where Page_6